Sequans 5G/4G IoT Tech Dictionary

 Monarch’s ability to support all RF frequencies from 617-2200 MHz for global operation and roaming with a single hardware configuration.

-Ultra reliable low latency communications delivers full end-2-end latency reduction in 5G for mission critical applications that are especially latency-sensitive and require wide coverage.
+Ultra reliable low latency communications delivers full end-to-end latency reduction in 5G for mission critical applications that are especially latency-sensitive and require wide coverage.